 The review has been conducted by the regulator over the last 2 years in an effort to reform the residual charge element for distribution and transmission charges, which includes all costs necessary to keep the networks running to be fairer and more proportional.

 From April 2021 the current TRIAD system will be replaced by a new fixed charge.
-The charges will be nationwide and divided into voltage level at the point of connection and further divided into bands based on agreed capacity for larger users and consumption banding for smaller users.
+The charges will be nationwide and divided into voltage level at the point of connection and further divided into bands based on the agreed capacity for larger users and consumption banding for smaller users.

-From April 2022 this will joined by another fixed charge as part of the distribution charges that will again be based on voltage in a set of fixed charging bands set for each distribution area.
+From April 2022 this will be joined by another fixed charge as part of the distribution charges that will again be based on voltage in a set of fixed charging bands set for each distribution area.

-Users who are currently managing their demand during TRIAD periods are almost certainly set to see increases, other users that have a high constant usage or are unable to move their consumption times should see a reduction in their costs.
+Users who are currently managing their demand during TRIAD periods are almost certainly set to see increases, other users that have high constant usage or are unable to move their consumption times should see a reduction in their costs.